github/developer.github.com/content/changes/2014-01-08-preview-the-new-deployments-api.md

 ### Force Deployments

 Sometimes the world crashes down on you, and you need to just get the code out the door.
-Forced deployments bypass any commit status or ahead/behind checks in the repository.
+Forced deployments bypass any commit status checks or ahead/behind checks in the repository.

 ### Deployment Statuses